0xpr03/service-daemon/README.md

   This has some usability drawbacks but decreases the attack surface drastically.
 - You can disable stdin globally for a service.
 - It's written in rust, making it more resiliant to typical buffer overflows.

+### Caveats

+- SD has no mechanic internally for dropping privileges and thus running services as a different user, except for providing a bash script and running SD itself as root.
+This is *not* adivced to do!
+- Thus SD has to run as the same user its service should run, which imposes a certain security risk based on your application.
+In general you should not run untrusted software with SD.
+You can mitigate this by running docker containers via SD, leveraging some risks.

 ### Setup